Examining Google’s “People Also View” Results in AI Tools (SGE) While Browsing from Search & Discover

 And also how they can be influenced:

-Key points won’t always auto-generate, but they’re the first thing you’ll notice in SGE while browsing.
+But they’re the first thing you’ll notice in AI tools while browsing.

-Usually, the option to generate key points pops up for a short bit when you visit a page (this can be from Search or Discover):
+Usually, the option to generate these key points pops up for a short bit when you visit a page (this can be from Search or Discover):

 If you don’t click it then, you can tap the purple “i” icon later:

-And SGE while browsing will expand:
+And AI tools while browsing will expand:

 And then you can choose to generate key points there: